lileitech/lileitech.github.io/source/index.md

 Lei Li is a Lecturer (*equals to* Assistant Professor) at the School of Electronics & Computer Science, [University of Southampton](https://www.southampton.ac.uk/about/faculties-schools-departments/school-of-electronics-and-computer-science).
 She received her PhD degree from the School of Biomedical Engineering, [Shanghai Jiao Tong University](http://en.bme.sjtu.edu.cn/) in 2021 and obtained the *SJTU 2021 Outstanding Doctoral Graduate Development Scholarship*.
 During her PhD, she was a visiting PhD student at [Fudan University](https://zmiclab.github.io/) and [King’s College London](https://www.kcl.ac.uk/bmeis/our-departments/biomedical-engineering), respectively.
 She received her bachelor’s degree in Department of Medical Information Engineering, [Sichuan University](https://eie.scu.edu.cn/ceeiten/index.htm), in 2016.

 Her research interest is AI for healthcare, specifically focusing on medical image analysis, multi-modal AI, and cardiac digital twins.
 She has already published more than 40 papers in peer-reviewed journals and international conferences, including MedIA, IEEE TMI, MICCAI and FIMH.
 Some of these works have been selected as the most popular cited paper in MedIA and TMI.
-She is a Board Member of Women in MICCAI (WiM) and Editorial Board Member of the Journal of Medical Artificial Intelligence.
+She is a Board Member of Women in MICCAI (WiM) and Area Chair of MICCAI 2024.
 She has been selected as the *Rising Star of Women in Engineering* by Asian Deans' Forum 2023.
 She has co-organized four MICCAI challenge events, including LAScarQS 2022, MyoPS 2020, MS-CMRSeg 2019, and MM-WHS 2017.
 She serves as a reviewer for many journals and conferences, including MedIA, IEEE TPAMI, IEEE TMI, IEEE TBME, Neurocomputing, Information Fusion, Neural Networks, ISBI, IPMI, MIDL, and MICCAI, etc.

-<span style="color: #d8af45">I am on looking for self-motivated PhD students who are interested in AI for heathcare, especially AI powered personalized virtual heart modelling.
-If you are interested in working on this topic together with me, please send me a email. </span>
+<span style="color: #d8af45">I am on looking for self-motivated PhD students who are interested in AI for heathcare, especially AI powered personalized virtual heart modelling ([application link](https://www.jobs.ac.uk/job/DGA873/phd-studentship-ai-powered-personalized-virtual-heart-modelling)).  </span>

 ## Research/Education Experience